Answers To Your Pension Questions

 A pension is a way of saving money to provide you with an income when you retire.
 The scheme can also provide benefits for your family or those close to you on your death.
 A percentage of your pay is put into your pension automatically every month.
 The University also pays a monthly contribution.

-The scheme that you join depends on the date that you started employment within the University and your current grade.
+The scheme that you join depends on your current grade.
 The scheme is either the Universities Superannuation Scheme (USS) or the Local Government Pension Scheme (LGPS).

 The University also participates in the Scottish Teachers Superannuation Scheme (STSS).
 It is available to certain staff that were located at Jordanhill College.
 At Strathclyde it is closed to new members.